KarolS/millfork/docs/api/command-line.md

 `.ini` equivalent: `prevent_jmp_indirect_bug`.
 Default: no if targeting a 65C02-compatible architecture or a non-6502 architecture, yes otherwise.

-* `-fzp-register`, `-fno-zp-register` – Whether should reserve 2 bytes of zero page as a pseudoregister.
+* `-fzp-register`, `-fno-zp-register` – Whether should reserve 4 bytes of zero page as a pseudoregister.
 Increases language features.
 `.ini` equivalent: `zeropage_register`.
 Default: yes if targeting a 6502-based architecture, no otherwise.

-* `-fdecimal-mode`, `-fno-decimal-mode` – Whether decimal mode should be available.
+* `-fdecimal-mode`, `-fno-decimal-mode` –
+Whether hardware decimal mode should be used (6502 only).
+If disabled, a sofware decimal mode will be used.
 `.ini` equivalent: `decimal_mode`.
 Default: no if targeting Ricoh, yes otherwise.